roseengineering/usbwatch/README.md

 ```
 3\.
 I still recommend installing uhubctl.
 It seems to work better at physically turning off ports than my code, even though I use the same call.
 It does additional work to ensure the port actually turns off.

+4\.
+Raspberry Pi computers support physically turning off the power of a device port.
+For example, to disable the power to a usb device on port 4 of my Raspberry Pi 4, I used the command line option, "--off 1-1.4".
+Then to power it back on I used "--up 1-1.4".